Tag Archives: Ask Me Yosemite

 I read your article about ultra-backpacking and how you did the John Muir Trail in seven days.
 I am planning on doing it, but would like to know, for an ultralight backpacker, what do you suggest for a backpack, tent, sleeping bag, etc.?
 Any feedback or thoughts that you have would be much appreciated.

 Covina, CA Continue reading →

-I contacted you a while back about hiking and backpacking with my toddler.
-Your advice was amazing and my two-year-old is getting better and better when it comes to distance.
-He is walking two miles straight and absolutely loves nature.
-We recently hiked the Mist Trail in Yosemite to the top of Vernal Fall and we all enjoyed it—the best hike we have ever done so far.
-Now I am contacting you because my husband and I decided we wanted to make Half Dome our next year’s challenge.
-As soon as I saw Half Dome from Glacier Point I knew I wanted to be on the top of that rock.
-It has always been in my bucket list, but I think I am ready to check that off.
-I don’t know if you have done that climb or not, but wanted to ask about tips for a long trip (we plan on making it a three-day backpacking trip), gear and “training.”
+You gave me amazing advice a while back about hiking and backpacking with my toddler.
+We hiked the Mist Trail in Yosemite to the top of Vernal Fall and it was the best hike we have done so far.
+Now my husband and I have decided to make Half Dome our next challenge.
+As soon as I saw Half Dome, I knew I wanted to be on top of that rock.
+I want to ask you about tips for a long trip (we plan on making it a three-day backpacking trip), gear, training, and just how to do it right.
 Continue reading →

 Going to Yosemite this year, 4-day trek.
 The Valley and hopefully Half Dome.
 Never been.
 Any suggestions?

 [Originally sent as a message to facebook.com/TheBigOutside]

 Yup, here’s what I’d do on a first-time trip to Yosemite if you want to hit the classic highlights like The Valley and Half Dome.
 This is close to what I did on my first backpacking trip in Yosemite, long time ago, but modified because I know better now.